SilvanOtten/silvanotten.github.io/readme.md

-Make sure to build the app before deploying:
+### Make sure to build the app before deploying:
 > npm run build

+### Commit changes to github
+> Make sure you don't .gitignore the /dist folder

-To deploy app run the following command:
+### Deploy app with the following command:
 > npm run deploy